Back to top

 Bio

-Jin Y. Park is Professor and Department Chair of Philosophy and Religion at 国产小呦女.
-She also served as Founding Director of Asian Studies Program from 2013-2020.
+Jin Y. Park is a Professor and Department Chair of Philosophy and Religion at 国产小呦女.
+She also served as the Founding Director of the Asian Studies Program from 2013 to 2020.
 Park specializes in East Asian Buddhism, Buddhist and comparative ethics, intercultural philosophy, and modern East Asian philosophy.
-Her research focuses on gender, violence, politics of discrimination, and narrative philosophy.
-Marginality has been a consistent theme in her scholarship which deals with the marginalization of non-West and non-Western philosophy, of women鈥檚 philosophy, and of some forms of philosophizing, revealing the power structure in philosophy and aiming for the voices of the margin to be heard.
+Her research focuses on gender, violence, the politics of discrimination, and narrative philosophy.
+Marginality has been a consistent theme in her work, addressing the marginalization of the non-West and non-Western philosophy, women鈥檚 philosophy, and alternative forms of philosophizing.
+Her scholarship seeks to reveal power structures in philosophy and aims to amplify the voices of those at the margins.

-Park currently serves as President of the American Academy of Religion and also President of the North American Korean Philosophy Association.
-She also served as President of the Society for Asian and Comparative Philosophy (2018-2019).
+Park currently serves as President of the American Academy of Religion and President of the North American Korean Philosophy Association.
+She previously served as President of the Society for Asian and Comparative Philosophy from 2018 to 2019.

-Park鈥檚 research in Buddhism focuses on the Zen and Huayan schools of East Asian Buddhism on language, violence, and ethics.
-In her comparative study, Park reads Zen and Huayan Buddhism together with postmodern thought in Continental philosophy, with a special focus on Jacques Derrida鈥檚 deconstruction.
+Park鈥檚 research in Buddhism focuses on the Zen and Huayan schools of East Asian Buddhism, with particular attention to issues of language, violence, and ethics.
+In her comparative studies, she engages Zen and Huayan Buddhism alongside postmodern thought in Continental philosophy, with a special focus on Jacques Derrida鈥檚 deconstruction.

-Park鈥檚 research on modern East Asian philosophy examines the dawn of philosophy in East Asia and the East-West encounter in this context.
+Park鈥檚 research on modern East Asian philosophy explores the emergence of philosophy in East Asia and the East-West encounter during this period.

 In her monograph Buddhism and Postmodernity: Zen, Huayan, and the Possibility of Buddhist-Postmodern Ethics (2008), Park discusses Buddhism and continental philosophy on the topics of, among others, self, language, and violence.
 In this book, Park offers the "ethics of tension" as a potential ethical paradigm drawn from Buddhism and postmodern philosophy.